amanattar/amanattar/README.md

 ### Hi there 👋 I'm Amanul Rahiman Samshuddin Attar

-A Compuer Science Engineering Student passionate about Data Science :bar_chart: and Machine Learning.
+A Computer Science Engineering Student passionate about Data Science :bar_chart: and Machine Learning.
 I like automating things.
 Strong Advocate for 📜 open source.

 - 🔭 I’m currently working on:
 	- Building a Recommender Systems for Movies.